Feminism | Posted by Carina on 07/16/2012

 Science fiction is not known for being entirely female-friendly.
 If you enter any video storeor search the genre on netflix, many movie covers show picture of skantly clad women clinging to brawny men for security.
 As a young woman, this has made calling myself a feminist and a sci-fi geek difficult.
 However, when I find myself disapointed by the lack of female representation in a Sci-Fi film or television series, there are two shows that I can revert back to in order to fufil my feminist and nerd void.

 In the original series, Starbuck, the hooligan star piolt, was played by a male.
 The directors of the latest series decided that they wanted to change that.
-They indroduced us to a new Starbuck, Kara Thrace. …
+They indroduced us …

 Feminism | Posted by Lexi St. John on 10/14/2010